cloudera/hue/docs/sdk/sdk.md

 HUE leverages the browser to provide users with an environment for exploring and analyzing data.

-Building on top of the HUE SDK lets your application interact naturally with Hadoop, as well as the other services offered by HUE.
+Build on top of the HUE SDK to enable your application to interact efficiently with Hadoop and the other HUE services.

 By building on top of HUE SDK, you get, out of the box: